qpwo/datums/README.md

 # datums

 Very light reactive data.
 Efficient & composable.
 Very simple.
 Full type checking and editor hints on all functions and methods.
+A bit different from redux or baobab.

 ```sh
 npm i datums